March 2, 2026

 February 16, 2025

-Our 2025 sailing season kicks off when crew and volunteers rig the Nathan on Saturday, March 22, at 9:00 am.
-Our rain date is Sunday, March 23, at 1:00 pm.
-During April, the returning crew will become reacquainted, especially since a new mast was built and installed over the winter.
+Our 2026 sailing season kicks off when crew and volunteers rig the Nathan on Saturday, March 21, at 9:00 am.
+Our rain date is Sunday, March 22, at 1:00 pm.
+During April, the returning crew will become reacquainted with the boat.
 We also begin dockside training with new volunteers interested in learning to sail Nathan of Dorchester.
 Initially, this is a mentoring process with volunteers and experienced trainers working closely.
-Training to be a sail crew is very intensive.
-We begin training “under sail” with new volunteers in mid-April.
-Twice a […]
+Since Nathan is a US Coast Guard licensed and inspected passenger carrying vessel, training to be a sail crew is very intensive.
+We begin training “under sail” with new volunteers […]

 April 9, 2021